 National Trust listed Lex and Ruby Graham Gardens

-Next up on the path, you will come to an area of well-planted garden beds leading down to the harbour’s edge.
-A local couple, Lex and Ruby, built these gardens in the late 1950s and today they are maintained by volunteers.
+Next up on the path, you will come to an area of well-planted garden beds leading down to Sydney Harbour’s edge.
+A local couple built these gardens in the late 1950s and worked on them for the rest of their lives.
+Today they are maintained by volunteers.

-They stretch to the water’s edge, and there are lots of small trails that crisscross the garden to explore.
+The gardens stretch to the water’s edge, and there are lots of small trails that crisscross the space that kids will love to explore.

 Back on the tracks and the impressive homes just keep on coming.
 This one is my personal favourite!

-With its stunning waterfront location, Mosman Rowers is a perfect place to stop for a quick drink – or just to stay 🙂 have a long lazy lunch and eventually head back to the ferry.
+With its stunning waterfront location, the Rower’s Club is a perfect place to stop for a quick drink – or to stay and enjoy a long lazy lunch before you eventually head back to the ferry.

 Route F6 – Circular Quay to Mosman or F2 Taronga Zoo Ferry